Preparing for Our Visit

 Our green claims may actually cost us business because many assume that green cleaning methods are more expensive and less effective.
 One potential customer told me, “I don’t care about the green thing; I want you to use your strongest weapons to kill the germs in my home.”

-I challenged her by suggesting that the eco friendly chemicals and methods we use for carpet cleaning not only benefit the rivers, but her two-year-old child as well.
+I challenged her by suggesting that the eco-friendly chemicals and methods we use for carpet cleaning not only benefit the rivers, but her two-year-old child as well.
 If it’s harmful for fish, cleaning chemicals are probably dangerous for our children too.
-I assured her our prices are competitive with cleaners whose chemicals and methods are less eco friendly.
+I assured her our cleaning is effective and our prices are competitive with cleaners whose chemicals and methods are less eco-friendly.

 Green Cleaning Solutions Save Water